Substitutions on compact alphabets: Introduction

-For large classes of examples, quasi-compactness can be verified by applying a computable criterion detailed in Theorem \ref{thm: quasi-compact subs}.
+We show how strong power convergence of \(T\) follows from certain conditions on the substitution; see, for example, Theorem \ref{thm: CL UE} in the constant length case.
+In the non-constant length case, the stronger condition of quasi-compactness can be verified for large classes of examples by applying a computable criterion detailed in Theorem \ref{thm: quasi-compact subs}.
 This condition appears to be typically satisfied when the substitution is primitive and the alphabet has at least one isolated point.
+For example, it easily follows from Theorem \ref{thm: quasi-compact subs} that every primitive and constant length substitution on an alphabet with an isolated point defines a quasi-compact operator and thus has uniquely ergodic hull, see Example \ref{ex: CL quasi-compact}.
+Examples from \cite{DOP:self-induced} show that there are counter-examples to this in alphabets with no isolated points.
+In the non-compact setting of substitutions on countable alphabets, sufficient conditions for unique ergodicity are provided in \cite{DFMV}.

-More generally, in the above we require only that \(T^n\) is strongly power convergent (Definition \ref{def: mean ergodic}) and \(\sub\) being primitive can be weakened to each power \(\sub^n\) of the substitution being irreducible (Definition \ref{def: irreducible sub}).
-Our examples show that a range of subtle behaviours can occur in the infinite alphabet setting: whilst some have \(T\) quasi-compact and uniformly power convergent, others demonstrate that it is not uncommon for \(T\) to fail to be uniformly power convergent (Example \ref{ex: CL not qc}), even when \(T\) is strongly power convergent so that the associated subshift is uniquely ergodic.
+Our examples show that a subtle range of behaviours can occur in the infinite alphabet setting: whilst some have \(T\) quasi-compact and uniformly power convergent, others demonstrate that it is not uncommon for \(T\) to fail to be uniformly power convergent (Example \ref{ex: CL not qc}), even when \(T\) is strongly power convergent so that the associated subshift is uniquely ergodic.
+Moreover, the spectral radius $r$ of $M$, which is the infinite-dimensional analogue of the Perron--Frobenius eigenvalue for finite matrices, need not be an algebraic number; see Remark~\ref{rem: trans inflation}.